wduquette/molt/notes/journal.md

 *   Implement Debug for Value.
 Should output a pair, `Value[string_rep,data_rep]`, or something like that.
     *   The derived Debug displays everything, but reveals internals.
+        *   And since the string is now in an UnsafeCell, the string isn't visible.
     *   Non-trivial: both string_reps and data_reps can be quite large.
 Need to ponder just what I want.
 The above suggests one line, which isn't it.
 *   MoltList should maybe be a newtype with helper methods.